busticated/rusty/README.md

 ## Development

 This repository contains a series of `rust` crates managed together as a `cargo` workspace ([docs](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html)) with [XTask](https://github.com/matklad/cargo-xtask).
 All essential commands are available via `cargo xtask <script name>` - e.g. `cargo xtask todo`.
-To view the available commands, run: `cargo xtask help`
+To view available commands, run: `cargo xtask help`

 <details id="develop-add-crate">
 <summary><b>How to add a new crate</b></summary>
 <p>

-To add a _new_ crate to the workspace, run `cargo xtask crate:add` and follow the prompts.
+To add a _new_ crate to the workspace, run `cargo xtask crate:add` and follow the prompts (add the `--dry-run` flag to test).
 Upon completion, your new crate will be available within `./crates/<your crate>`

 </p>
 </details>